GoogleChrome/developer.chrome.com/site/en/docs/multidevice/android/customtabs/index.md

 public static final int TAB_HIDDEN = 6;
 ```

-### What happens if the user doesn’t have a recent version of Chrome installed?
+### What happens if the user doesn't have a recent version of Chrome installed?

 Custom Tabs uses an ACTION_VIEW Intent with key Extras to customize the UI.
 This means that by
 default the page willopen in the system browser, or the user's default browser.